syakirharis25/Git/README.md

 Git refusing to merge unrelated histories on rebase by Stack Overflow : https://stackoverflow.com/questions/37937984/git-refusing-to-merge-unrelated-histories-on-rebase <br />
 How do you copy and paste into Git Bash by Stack Overflow : https://stackoverflow.com/questions/2304372/how-do-you-copy-and-paste-into-git-bash <br />
 Why does git say “Pull is not possible because you have unmerged files”? by Stack Overflow : https://stackoverflow.com/questions/26376832/why-does-git-say-pull-is-not-possible-because-you-have-unmerged-files <br />
-'git' is not recognized as an internal or external command by STack Overflow : https://stackoverflow.com/questions/4492979/git-is-not-recognized-as-an-internal-or-external-command <br />
+'git' is not recognized as an internal or external command by Stack Overflow : https://stackoverflow.com/questions/4492979/git-is-not-recognized-as-an-internal-or-external-command <br />
+git pull fails “unable to resolve reference” “unable to update local ref” by Stack Overflow : https://stackoverflow.com/questions/2998832/git-pull-fails-unable-to-resolve-reference-unable-to-update-local-ref <br />

 **_Git related articles_** <br />
 10 Useful du (Disk Usage) Commands to Find Disk Usage of Files and Directories : https://www.tecmint.com/check-linux-disk-usage-of-files-and-directories/ <br />